heutelbeck/sapl-policy-engine/sapl-documentation/6_7_FastAPI.md

 #### @post_enforce

 Authorizes **after** the endpoint executes.
-The endpoint always runs; its return value is available to the subscription builder via the `return_value` argument of callable fields.
+The endpoint always runs.
+Its return value is available to the subscription builder via the `return_value` argument of callable fields.

 ```python
 from fastapi import Request